urswilke/table_charter/README.md

 ### Dev server

-You can then run the app on a dev server on your computer with [vite](https://github.com/vitejs/vite) by entering the following commands in your cli:
+You can run the app on a dev server on your computer with [vite](https://github.com/vitejs/vite) by entering the following in your console:

 ```
 npm run dev
 ```

-This will run the app in `index.html` and all the related source code on a local dev server (`example_dashboard.html` is a stand-alone verion of `index.html`).
+This will run the app in `index.html` and all the related source code on a local dev server (`example_dashboard.html` is a stand-alone version of `index.html`).

 ### Deploying it in the web